 Learning how to create product roadmaps will enable you to communicate your vision and high-level product plan quickly and efficiently.

+But what is the purpose of a product roadmap?
 Product roadmap tools enable you to display the goals, direction, and priorities of a product in a visual way that viewers can easily understand.
 For this reason, product roadmaps are valuable communication tools and an integral part of new product planning.

 What is a product roadmap?

 A product roadmap is a graph that illustrates work, milestones, and goals across time, similar to a Gantt chart.
 In the same way that Gantt charts are used to illustrate a project plan and schedule, product roadmaps are used to visualize a product plan and timeline, and facilitate teams to use launch plan template for success.